 If the decision maker needs to discuss your claim with you, they should try to call you at least twice on the same day.
 It is important when you ask for a reconsideration that you give a phone number where you can easily be reached.

-The decision maker should make more effort to contact you if you are vulnerable and try to phone you several times if they don't manage to speak to you straightaway.
+The decision maker should make more effort to contact you if you are vulnerable and try to call you several times if they don't manage to speak to you straight away.
 Make it clear if there is a reason that may make it difficult for you to answer the phone.
-For example:
+For example, if you:

-- you have mobility problems and it takes a long time to reach the phone
+- have mobility problems and it takes a long time to reach the phone

-- you have mental health issues, such as anxiety or depression, which mean you may not feel able to answer the call.
+- have mental health issues, such as anxiety or depression, which mean you may not feel able to answer the call

 If the decision maker can’t contact you they will make their decision based on the information they already have.

 You must send any further evidence within one month from the date of the telephone conversation with the decision maker.
 The decision maker will wait to receive it before they continue looking at the decision.
 They may give you more time if it will be difficult to get the extra information.
 You must explain why you need more time before the deadline for asking for a reconsideration is up.

 If you don’t return any evidence within the deadline you’ve agreed with the decision maker, they will make their decision without it.